Updated: May 12

 Creating Your Own Plant Allies

 When we are grounded and centered we feel more connected to ourselves, the environment, and those around us.
-As you connect with different plants and trees, this encourages an activation of your senses, enhancing the intuitive mind rather than rational thinking.
+As you connect with different plants and trees, this encourages activation of your senses, enhancing the intuitive mind rather than rational thinking.

 What plant or essential oil assists you to feel grounded and connected to your life?